CodePathGroup7/probable-umbrella/README.md

 * [x] User must have the ability to sign-in/create an account.
 * [2] Upon login the user is presented with the main menu containing the following options: Account, Your Progreess, Workouts, Share, Logout.
-* [3] User must have the ability to navigate between tabs (workouts/stats).
+* [x] User must have the ability to navigate between tabs (workouts/stats).
-* [4] User can tap on a workout icon and transtion to the Workout Instructions page.
+* [x] User can tap on a workout icon and transtion to the Workout Instructions page.
 * [5] User can view the workout details on the instructions page and have the ability to mark the workout as completed.
 * [6] Upon completing the workout the user is returned to workouts page.
 * [7] User can view stats related to their account on the stats page.
-* [8] User can navigate to an Account Details Page from the main menu.
+* [x] User can navigate to an Account Details Page from the main menu.
 * [9] User can view details such as Name and phone number from the Account Details Page.

 **Optional Nice-to-have Stories**